What Henry Nouwen Taught Me About Asking for Money

 It happened to me.
 C.S.
 Lewis called himself the most reluctant convert in all of England.
 I was perhaps the most reluctant fundraiser in my seminary class.
 And then came that first building project — and I had to raise money.
 I honestly didn't know where to begin.

-That is precisely the mindset Nouwen writes about.
-He says that fundraising is the opposite of begging.
-We are not saying, "Please, could you help us out?"
-We are declaring, "We have a vision that is amazing and exciting.
-We are inviting you to invest yourself — your energy, your prayers, and your money — in this work to which God has called us."
+That was 25 years ago and Bill has remained a mentor and friend for more than two decades.
+He’s now been doing it for 50 years—and he still emphasizes what Nouwen wrote about in his classic work on fundraising.
+Here’s a short excerpt from Nouwen: “Fundraising is precisely the opposite of begging.
+When we seek to raise funds we are not saying, ‘Please, could you help us out because lately it’s been hard?’
+Rather we are declaring, ‘We have a vision that is amazing and exciting.
+We are inviting you to invest yourself — your energy, your prayers, and your money — in this work to which God has called us.’”

 If you are a pastor or ministry leader who has ever dreaded a fundraising conversation, I want you to know — that dread doesn't have to be permanent.
 Start with A Spirituality of Fundraising.
 It's a short read, but it has a long reach.
 Let Nouwen reframe the work for you.
 I think you'll be surprised at what begins to shift.